Decentralized-ID/decentralized-id.github.io/_posts/2020-01-10-getting-started.md

 <h3>Next – History</h3>

-<em>Check out our <a href="https://decentralized-id.com/history">history section for additional background info</a> on the decades-long quest for decentralized identity.</em>
+<em>Check out our history section for some background on <a href="https://decentralized-id.com/history">the decades-long quest for decentralized identity</a>.</em>